kelvin-cykong/kelvin-cykong.github.io/pages/about.md

 ## Background
 I am an international student from Hong Kong.
 Currently in California, USA.
 I also spent two years of high school in the UK!.
 It is fun to experience two different counties!

+## Current Status
+Currently working in a start-up on Photogrammetry development.
+Performing statistical analysis and model building on 3D models and scanning.

 ## Hobbies
 - Hiking 🥾
 - Visiting National Park 🏞️